menu icon

 If you've made it this far, we have a lot in common!
 This interfacing guide is meant to be your learning resource, an online resource on what interfacings and stabilizers are out there, how to use them, which ones might be interchangeable (interfacing alternatives, good-to-know!), and last but not least, these are all notes I keep adding to - for myself and everybody who wants to use my experience in sewing with interfacings.

 Well, this is a lot to digest in one read, but I hope it's a good how-to for all your interfacing questions.
-Also, I keep expanding it for myself.
-And I'll admit it's my go-to post to re-read when I'm deciding on what interfacing and stabilizers to use when I design a new pattern.

-I have been, and will add to this guide, as soon as I learn a new thing I go in and add more information - a good reason for you to save this interfacing guide and return to it when you need it!
+I have been, and will add to this guide, as soon as I learn a new thing I go in and add more information - a good reason for you to bookmark this interfacing guide and return to it when you need it!

 Want More From Learn To Sew Series?